-Refinancing your mortgage can be a brilliant way to do just that—especially when interest rates are low.
+Refinancing your mortgage can be a brilliant way to do just that—especially when interest rates have gone down.
 It’s like having your cake and eating it too!

 It can also free up cash to make your life a little sweeter.